Maunu Kurkvaara

-Maunu Kurkvaara (born 18 July 1926) is a Finnish film director and screenwriter.
-Kurkvaara has been widely regarded as the initiator of the “new wave” of Finnish cinema in the spirit of French New Wave cinema.
+Maunu Kurkvaara (18 July 1926 – 31 December 2023) was a Finnish film director and screenwriter.
+Kurkvaara has been widely regarded as the initiator of the "new wave" of Finnish cinema in the spirit of French New Wave cinema.
 He directed 22 films between 1955 and 1993.
 Many of his films share a nautical theme due to his love of the sea.
 His film Yksityisalue was entered into the 13th Berlin International Film Festival.
-In 1965 he co-produced the film 4x4 and it was entered into the 4th Moscow International Film Festival.
+In 1965, he co-produced the film 4x4 and it was entered into the 4th Moscow International Film Festival.

 Biography

-In 1947-51, he studied painting at the Finnish Academy of Arts, but already applied for the film industry in 1949, first as an organizer and assistant cameraman at Suomi-Film and then as an assistant to director Ville Salminen at a competing company, Oy Suomen Filmiteollisuus.
+From 1947 to 1951, he studied painting at the Finnish Academy of Arts, but already applied for the film industry in 1949, first as an organizer and assistant cameraman at Suomi-Film and then as an assistant to director Ville Salminen at a competing company, Oy Suomen Filmiteollisuus.
 In the winter of 1953, Kurkvaara worked as a studio manager in the ballet film Pessi and Illusia produced by Ralf Rubin.

 Auteur style of Kurkvaara is characterized by the fact that he usually designed, produced, wrote, directed, shot and edited his films himself, which was unprecedented before in Finland.
 In most cases, his technical team comprised only the filming assistant in addition to himself.
 It is estimated that Kurkvaara's reluctance to hand over artistic control to others has been influenced by his previous background as a painter.
 He switched to film after suffering from tuberculosis, for which it was then that he began to receive effective medicine.

 In the summer of 1954, Kurkvaara started making his debut feature film, Island of Happiness.
 Its filming was done mainly in Bornholm.
 In the summer of 1956, Kurkvaara filmed a new sequence for his film in Lahti, shortened the previous material and completely rebuilt the rest.
 Kurkvaara made his first distinctive tax reduction short films in 1955.